 2. Data Scientist

-The Data Science job “Data Scientist” goes beyond pure analysis and seeks to establish the statistical and operational relationships that result from the data.
+The Data Science job of “Data Scientist” goes beyond pure analysis and seeks to establish the statistical and operational relationships that result from the data.

 Tasks: Data Scientists collect data from various sources to solve business-related problems using statistical algorithms.